primitivefinance/primitive-dodoc/README.md

 Zero-config Hardhat plugin to generate documentation for all your Solidity contracts.

 - 🤪 Zero-configuration required
-- ✅ Compatible with latest Solidity versions
+- ✅ Compatible with latest Solidity versions (>= 0.8.0)
 - 🔍 Supports events, errors and external / public functions
 - 📖 Default output to Markdown
 - 🔧 Extendable using custom templates

+Want to see a live example?
+Check out [Primitive documentation](https://docs.primitive.finance/)!

 ## 📦 Installation